Nilambur Balan

 Nilambur Balan was an Indian actor in Malayalam movies.
 He was one of the prominent supporting actor in late 1960s and 1970s in Malayalam movies.
 He has acted in more than 50 movies.

 Biography

-He was born at Vatakara.
+He was born in Vatakara.
 He was a theater artist before becoming a cine artist.
 Balan acted in many films, including the Sankupushpam.
 He was married to Vjayalakshmi on 8 December 1957.
-They have started a drama troupe, Kalithara, and acted together in many dramas.
-His wife is Kerala State Theater Award winning actress.
-The couple has three children Santhosh, Vijayakumar, Asha.
+They started a drama troupe, Kalithara, and acted together in many dramas.
+His wife is Kerala State Theater Award-winning actress.
+The couple has three children, Santhosh, Vijayakumar, and Asha.
 He died on 4 February 1990.

-An award instituted in memory of actor Nilambur Balan by the Nilambur Balan Anusmarana Samithi, to the personalities, for their contribution to the theater-cinema field.
+An award established in memory of actor Nilambur Balan by the Nilambur Balan Anusmarana Samithi is presented to individuals in recognition of their contributions to the fields of theater and cinema.